dotnet/training-tutorials/content/asp.net/getting-started/app-services.md

 ## Next Steps

-In the last lesson, you learned how to adding [logging](logging.md) to your app.
+In the last lesson, you learned how to add [logging](logging.md) to your app.
 Update the QuotationStore implementation so that it requests an instance of an `ILoggerFactory` and performs some logging as part of its implementation.
 Notice that you're able to add this functionality without directly referencing a specific logger or using the 'new' keyword to create a specific implementation.